 Celebrations broke out all across the world as people welcomed home loved ones who had spent years in the military.

-Now, 70 years after the Japanese Instrument of Surrender was formally signed aboard the USS Missouri in Tokyo Bay, three local veterans reflect on their service in the Pacific Campaign.
+Seventy years after the Japanese Instrument of Surrender was formally signed aboard the USS Missouri in Tokyo Bay, three local veterans reflected on their service in the Pacific Campaign.